UnitVectorY-Labs/ServiceAuthCentral/docs/contributorguide/architecture.md

 # Architecture

-The architecture of ServiceAuthCentral takes an opinionated appraoch to eliminate secrets managed by both ServiceAuthCentral and other applications.
+The architecture of ServiceAuthCentral takes an opinionated approach to eliminate secrets managed by both ServiceAuthCentral and other applications.
 The goal of facilitating server-to-server authentication is to provide a secure and scalable solution that can be deployed in a variety of environments.
 The architecture is designed to be modular and extendable to meet the needs of a variety of use cases.

 ## Key Components